-Instructional design models like ADDIE are crucial for several reasons.
-They provide a roadmap for creating engaging and impactful learning experiences by:
+Instructional design models, such as the ADDIE model, are essential for various reasons.
+They serve as a roadmap for creating engaging and impactful learning experiences by:

 • Ensuring learner-centeredness